in-the-keyhole/byzantine-config-source/README.md

 Byantine-config provides an executable `GUI` application that simplifies greatly updating and adding Organizations.
 When invoked an initial connect screen will appear.
 You will need a network peer node address, Userid, access to your private key, and Fabric Binaries

 Once connected the current configuration block is displayed...

+Clicking the `add` and an org link will prompt for new Org name,